Teaching Assistant (TA) Appointment Procedures

 • Instructors will be asked to recommend specific applicants from the TA database for unreserved slots of the courses they teach.
 Instructors are urged to interview candidates ahead of time to ensure their qualifications for, and interest in, a particular TA position.
 Instructors should let students know if a recommendation has been made.

 • Eligibility of applicants to hold TA positions will be certified both initially and when semester grades become available.
 GPA and score in SPEAK tests will be considered.
 All applicants must have a 3.5 GPA.
+Students may serve a maximum of 10 semesters as a TA.
 To be eligible for a TAship after his/her 4th semester at CISE (not counting summer terms), a CGS must have taken the comprehensive Ph.D. qualifying exam.
 The Graduate Committee can petition for an exception from the last rule on behalf of Ph.D. students with demonstrably exceptional circumstances.

 • Where possible, eligible applicants who have been requested by just one instructor by the due date will be assigned to those courses.
 In all other cases, the TA Committee will try to assign according to the following guidelines.